This unit is an introduction to your course, the college and the university.

 - To develop your creative attributes to enable you to take on future challenges in a variety of contexts

-This unit is about furthering your own practice.
+This unit is about furthering your own practice and testing it in public.
+You will be expected:

 - To work towards an exhibition which will help prepare you for your third year